gardener/machine-spec/spec.md

 - If a VM corresponding to the specified machine object's `MachineName` exists on provider the `GetMachineStatusResponse` fields are to be filled similar to the `CreateMachineResponse`.
 - The plugin SHALL only act on machines belonging to the cluster-id/cluster-name obtained from the `ProviderSpec`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `GetMachineStatusRequest` to communicate with the provider.
+- The plugin can OPTIONALY make use of the VM unique ID (returned by the plugin on machine creation) passed in the `ProviderID` map in the `GetMachineStatusRequest`.
 - This operation MUST be idempotent.

 ```protobuf